lavabit/libdime/README.md

 The Dark Internet Mail Environment (DIME) achieves this level of privacy with core protocols using multiple layers of key management and multiple layers of message encryption.
-The [DIME Protocol Specifications](https://darkmail.info/spec) contain the full technical details of the DIME.
+The [DIME Protocol Specifications](https://darkmail.info/spec) (PDF, 2,7 MB) contain the full technical details of the DIME.

 The **libdime** project holds the DIME library and associated command line utilities.
 This code is